adamserafini/emptydir/README.md

 # tidyup

-A tiny script for tidying up:
+A tiny script for tidying up.
+The Bash equivalent of shoving everything on your desk into a drawer.

-    tidyup Downloads Desktop
+    tidyup Desktop

-Moves the contents of `~/Downloads` and `~/Desktop` into folders called `~/Backups/Downloads` and `~/Backups/Desktop`, leaving your workspace nice and tidy again.
+Moves the contents of `~/Destop` into a folder called `~/Backups/Desktop/<todaysdate>` leaving your working directories nice and tidy again.

+Works with multiple directories at the same time, which each get their own folder in `~/Backups`:

+    tidyup Downloads Receipts

+Moves contents into `~/Backups/Downloads/<todaysdate>` and `~/Backups/Downloads/<todaysdate>`.

+Nested directories get their own folder respecting the original hierarchy:

+    tidyup Documents/Invoices

+Moves contents into `~/Backups/Documents/Invoices/<todaysdate>`

 ## Installation